 While Trump's position on building a wall at the border of the United States and Mexico is common knowledge, his stance on workforce enforcement of immigration laws is less well-known.
 Trump supports nationwide use of the employment eligibility verification system known as E-Verify by all employers, a stance that resembles the federal government's mandate that federal contractors use that system, Birbal noted.
 "In addition, there are approximately 22 states and localities that require the use of either E-Verify or a specified alternative for some or all employers," she said.

 More than 600,000 employers now use E-Verify, according to the U.S. Citizenship and Immigration Services website.
-"Given that Congress has reauthorized the E-Verify program for years, the established mandated requirements for federal contractors, various state requirements and the nationwide use by [some] employers, it is conceivable that a mandatory E-Verify program will garner support in the next Congress," she stated.
+"Given that Congress has reauthorized the E-Verify program for years, the established mandated requirements for federal contractors, various state requirements and the nationwide use by [some] employers, it is conceivable that a mandatory E-Verify program will garner support," she stated.

 Increase in Prevailing Wage for H-1B Visas

 Trump also has called for an increase in the prevailing wage for H-1B visas—visas for positions requiring specialized knowledge—in one of his fact sheets.
 In addition, he favors a requirement to hire American workers first, before making visas available, by sending ads for workers to unemployment offices.

 [SHRM members-only toolkit:

 Obtaining U.S. Employment Visas]

 "The ideas to require the hiring of American workers first and to increase the prevailing wage for H-1B are both good ideas and would go a long way to fix what's wrong with H-1B," said Daniel Costa, director of immigration law and policy research with the Economic Policy Institute.
 However, he added, "Trump has been on both sides of the H-1B issue, and multiple times on each side.
 I don't know where he stands right now on H-1B—depends on which day you ask."